realJayNay/ost-kit-loyalty-tokens/README.md

 ## OST Loyalty Tokens Overview

 [OST KIT](https://kit.ost.com) gives you all the tools you need to run your blockchain-powered economy on scalable OpenST utility blockchains.
 OST KIT is at the time of writing under active development.
-The phase 2 of the closed alpha version is currently being tested in a private [Developer Proofs of Concept challenge](https://medium.com/ostdotcom/kicking-off-ost-kit-phase-ii-developer-proofs-of-concept-challenge-5f2987f92a97).
+Phase 3 of the closed alpha version is currently being tested in the [Wallet-Lite Developer Challenge](https://medium.com/ostdotcom/announcing-ost-kit-alpha-phase-iii-embedded-wallet-lite-challenge-4a67ea214971).
 This plugin is one of the participating projects.

-The **Loyalty Tokens** plugin builds on this toolkit to provide a blockchain-based loyalty card solution that allows any [Craft Commerce](https://craftcommerce.com) web shop to easily add a reward system based on Branded Tokens for completed orders.
+The **Craft Loyalty Tokens** plugin builds on this toolkit to provide a blockchain-based loyalty card solution that allows any [Craft Commerce](https://craftcommerce.com) web shop to easily add a reward system based on Branded Tokens for completed orders.

 When the plugin is enabled, three event listeners are created:
  1. an event listener on the [users.onSaveUser](https://docs.craftcms.com/v2/plugins/events-reference.html#users-onSaveUser) event